 Popayan is long overlooked as a destination for backpackers.
 Popayan has played a major role in Colombia’s history dating back to the early days of the Spanish conquest and into the twentieth century.
 Nicknamed as the “Ciudad Blanca” white city, Popayan’s narrow cobblestone streets are guarded by the white walls of historical buildings which feature beautifully manicured balconies.

-There are frequent busses from Bogota and Cali in the north, Neiva and San Agustin in the east and Ipiales and Pasto in South.
-There are about four daily flights from Bogota to Popayan and vice versa.
+There are frequent buses from Bogota and Cali in the north, Neiva and San Agustin in the east and Ipiales and Pasto in South.
 The airport is open between 6 AM and 6 PM and has daily flights to and from Bogota.

 From the bus terminal:

 The centre of Popayan can easily be accessed by foot from the bus terminal.
 Upon exiting the terminal, cross the road through the red foot over bridge and walk 5 blocks straight till you reach the centre.
 A taxi would cost 4,000 COP to the centre.

 From the Airport:

 Popayan’s airport is located next to the bus station.
 It is 20 minutes walk away from the historic centre.
 A taxi would cost 4,000 COP to the centre.

 Popayan is a small city, the beauty of the colonial city can be explored by walking through the cobblestone streets.

 Torre del Reloj (The clock tower) is a bell tower of Cathedral Basilica Nuestra de Señora.
 It was built around the year 1900.
 It is the third tower on the site and was restored after the 1983 earthquake.
 The clock in the tower is stuck in 02:45, locals believe that the clock has been stuck at 2:45 since the earthquake.